 Chickaloon Bay is located on the Kenai Peninsula, about 46 miles (74 km) northeast of Kenai and 22 miles (35 km) south and across Turnagain Arm from Anchorage, Alaska.
 The first Europeans to explore this upper section of Cook Inlet were Russian fur traders employed by the Lebedev-Lastochkin Company that would later become the Russian-American Company.
-Turnagain Arm was first named Turnagain River in 1778 by William Bligh, and renamed by Captain George Vancouver in 1794.
-Bligh served as the Sailing Master for Captain James Cook on his 3rd and final voyage to find the Northwest Passage.
+Turnagain Arm was named by William Bligh who served as the sailing master for Captain James Cook on his third and final voyage to find the Northwest Passage.
 Upon reaching the head of Cook Inlet in 1778, Bligh commanded a small boat party that explored Knik Arm.
 A second party was dispatched up Turnagain Arm with James King.
 Both returned to report finding only rivers and not a through passage.

 Captain Cook sent a crew ashore at Point Possession to plant the British flag and perform a claiming ceremony.
 This provided the first description of the Dena’ina Athabascans that inhabited a village at Point Possession to the west of Chickaloon Bay.
 Chickaloon Bay is named for Chik’el’unt, the last Dena’ina family that lived at the mouth of the Chickaloon River.
 The river is a major salmon spawning stream that flows into Turnagain Arm at Chickaloon Bay and was a significant source of food for the Dena’ina.
 Cook Inlet beluga whales were also a valuable part of the subsistence diet.
 The whales move in and out of Turnagain Arm with the rise and fall of the tides, probably to avoid the extensive mudflats created by the extreme tidal range.
 The whales follow the eulachon runs in the spring and the salmon runs in the summer and fall.